-With California’s year-round sunny skies, ambitious climate change goals, and a selection of solar incentives to choose from, going solar might be more affordable than your customers think.
-Here’s a compilation of the Golden state’s top solar incentives that you can share with your prospective residential customers to help them go solar.
+With California’s year-round sunny skies, ambitious climate change goals, and a selection of financial incentives and benefits to choose from, going solar might be more affordable than you think.

 California Tax-Based Solar Incentives